GoogleCloudPlatform/fda-mystudies/participant-manager/README.md

     -    Run the container on the VM using `sudo docker run --detach -p 80:80 --name participant-manager participant-manager-image`
 1. Visit `http://<CLOUD_VM_INSTANCE_IP>/participant-manager` in your browser to test if the application is running - you should be redirected to the login page if deployed successfully (you can install a [browser and remote desktop connection](https://cloud.google.com/solutions/chrome-desktop-remote-on-compute-engine) if your VM is restricted to IPs within its VPC network, alternatively use `curl -i http://0.0.0.0/` to confirm a `200 OK` response)
 1. Login as the super admin user with the username and password that you created with the `create_superadmin.sh` script that you ran during `Participant datastore` deployment
-1. Use the web application to create additional administrator accounts as needed
+1. Use the `Participant manager` user interface to create additional administrator accounts as needed

 ***
 <p align="center">Copyright 2020 Google LLC</p>